jexxa-projects/JexxaTutorials/BookStore/README-JexxaTest.md

 ### Test: Sell last book
-In the following, you see how to use the `RESTBinding` to access your application.
+In the following test, you see how to use the `RESTBinding` to access your application.
 Please note that we cannot directly perform a method call since we send a REST call.

 But similar to a method call, we provide all parameters: Return value `Void.class`, method name `addToStock` and the two parameters `ANY_BOOK, 5`
 ```java